Posted 5 years ago

 Since the invention of photography, camera makers looked for ways to simplify the picture taking process.
 In many cases, it was through technology advancements, such as the invention of flexible roll film, which pushed things along.
 One of the great milestones of photography was George Eastman’s 1888 original Kodak Camera, a longish rectangular leather covered box, factory loaded with 100 exposure roll film.
 Attracting a hugely untapped amateur market was the basis of Eastman’s landmark achievement and its famous slogan: “You Press The Button, We Do The Rest”.
 It worked!

 At roughly the same time, so-called ‘detective’ cameras were gaining popularity.
-It was Thomas Bolas who first suggested the detective camera concept in 1881.
+It was Thomas Bolas who first suggested the detective camera concept in 1880 and made a camera in 1881.
 Detective cameras, basically a box with a hole for the lens in front, were quite popular yet awkward to operate.
 Although a detective could be used in the "hand" or removed from the box for use on a "stand," the process of picture taking was quite involved - having to compose and focus on a ground glass, set the shutter, and manipulate plate holders and dark slides.

 Which brings me to this rather humdrum P.D.Q.
 Camera by the well known American maker E. & H.T.
 Anthony.
 As a detective camera, it’s not much to look at: Then again that’s exactly the point.
 Ideally, detective cameras should be inconspicuous.
 While some concealed cameras were quite elaborate, simple box forms were the most popular (also refer to my CW posts of polished wood detectives such as the Fallowfield Facile, Scovill Antique Oak, and Blair Hawkeye).